MoAM-CNEE/state-layer/dolt-playground/README.md

 #### Programmatic interaction?
 - [doltpy](https://github.com/dolthub/doltpy) - deprecated, don't use
 - SQL queries - preferred
-- CLI client via subprocess - for cases not covered by SQL
+- CLI client via subprocess

-CLI client can't be used while SQL server is running, switching between these methods is not an option. \
+CLI client can't be used while SQL server is running, switching between these methods is not an option.
-Investigate branching using SQL more closely: https://docs.dolthub.com/sql-reference/version-control/branches